Self-Advocacy and Lupus: Charting the Course of Your Healthcare Destiny

 Get Organized – Keep Your Own Medical Records

 While it may feel easier to rely on someone else or some system out there in cyber space to keep track of all of your records, it will feel better if you take this process in hand so you can have easy access to what you need when you need it.
-Whether you like to keep track of things electronically, on paper, or both, make sure to keep your own records of treatment plans, medications and reactions, billing statements, medical history information, contact information, and any additional documentation you may have received during your visits.
+Whether you like to keep track of things electronically (yes, there are apps for that), on paper, or both, make sure to keep your own records of treatment plans, medications and reactions, billing statements, medical history information, contact information, and any additional documentation you may have received during your visits.
 Tell an ally where to access these records on your behalf as well.

 Treat Your Healthcare as a Team Effort